Swaggy-Swagger/swagger-custom-java/CONTRIBUTING.md

 Thank you for your interest in contributing to Swaggy-Swagger!

-Good places to start are:
+Good places to start are :
 -   Reading this document

 There are several ways you can contribute to Swaggy-Swagger!